JacksonCampolattaro/n-body/README.md

 ### Serialization

 I'm using [Cereal](https://uscilab.github.io/cereal/) for serialization.
-I'll admit that I originally chose it over Boost's solution because I think their branding is hilarious, but it's ended up integrating very neatly into the project!
+I'll admit that I originally chose it over Boost's solution because I think their branding is really clever, but it's ended up integrating very neatly into the project!
+For objects like individual Bodies and the Physics rule, it was as simple as adding a special function that contains a list of the variables to be serialized.
+In order to serialize the list of bodies, and the vectors containing colors, velocities, and positions, I subclassed the libraries I was using.
+This allowed me to give the values nice and readable names in the serialized structure.

+Once all of these functions were present, it only took one line to save or load XML files!
+Because this is in flux, I still have a 'scenarios' object, which uses C++ to generate objects.
+This allows me to define complex simulations with large numbers of bodies using loops, without having to spend a lot of time editing the XML files directly.
+Eventually, I plan to create a better way to build large simulations with the interface, but for now, I genuinely believe that writing short script-like snippets was the easiest way.

 ## Next Steps
 TODO